 room for your projects.
 Out of sight quickly becomes

-out of mind and really, if you've not fixed it by now, why are
+out of mind.
+I found that if I have not fixed it by now, why are

-you still keeping it?
-If it's not important enough to fix
+should I still be keeping it?
+If it is not important enough to fix

 Parts required to repair

 item.
-If you have determined the project needs to be finished,
+If I have determined the project needs to be finished,

-have you the knowledge to know what parts are required?
+have I the knowledge to know what parts are required?

 economical?
-Can you buy a used item cheaper immediately?
+Can I buy a used item cheaper immediately?